-Is the Local Food Environments Guide all about preventing obesity?
+Is the Local Food Environments Guide all about preventing unhealthy weight?

-No, it encompasses more than obesity.
-It encourages local governments to look at all aspects of healthy food environments including: preventing obesity and chronic disease; reducing the risk of food insecurity; reducing food waste; encouraging active travel and physical activity; providing easy access to affordable, sustainable and nutritious foods; and supporting local food industries.
+No, it encompasses more than weight control.
+It encourages local governments to look at all aspects of healthy food environments including: preventing their community members from developing unhealthy weights and chronic disease; reducing the risk of food insecurity; reducing food waste; encouraging active travel and physical activity; providing easy access to affordable, sustainable and nutritious foods; and supporting local food industries.